 First, prospectively, moral theories are meant to tell us what we ought to do.
 But if there is deontic indeterminacy, then it will be as if we are presented with a tile that is neither red nor not red and commanded to put it in a certain box if and only if it is red and to refrain from putting it in that box if and only if it is not red (Dougherty 2016, 449).
 The problem is that there's no way for us to do as commanded, which makes such commandments pointless.
 Imagine, then, that you have the option of φ -ing and a given moral theory implies that it's indeterminate whether you morally ought to φ .
-What's more, assume that this theory-as any moral theory must-directs you to φ if and only if φ is what you morally ought to do, and directs you to refrain from φ -ing if and only if φ is not what you morally ought to do.
+What's more, assume that this theory-as any moral theory must-directs you to φ if and only if φ is not what you morally ought to do.
 The

-24 Several philosophers have argued that deontic indeterminacy just follows from morally relevant indeterminacy-see, for instance, Dougherty (2016, 449), Schoenfield (2016, 262-3), and Dunaway (2017, 40).
+24 Several philosophers have argued that deontic indeterminacy just follows from morally relevant indeterminacy - see, for instance, Dougherty (2016, 449), Schoenfield (2016, 262-3), and Dunaway (2017, 40).
 They all give the following sort of argument based on a sorites series: "I will assume that it is determinately permissible to terminate a one-day old zygote [and determinately impermissible to terminate a one-year old child].
 However, there seems no specific point in an entity's continuous development from zygote to one-year old at which it acquires moral personhood. ...Instead, the entity passes through a range of borderline cases of moral personhood.
-When the entity is in this range, it is indeterminate whether it is permissible to terminate it" (Dougherty 2016, 449).
-But from the fact that it's permissible to terminate a non-person, impermissible to terminate a person, and indeterminate whether a certain entity is a person, it doesn't follow that it's indeterminate whether it's permissible to terminate that entity.
+When the entity is in this range, it is indeterminate whether it is permissible to terminate a person, and indeterminate whether a certain entity is a person, it doesn't follow that it's indeterminate whether it's permissible to terminate that entity.
 For a moral theory could hold that it's not only impermissible to terminate a person, but also impermissible to terminate any borderline case of moral personhood.